 \textit{Heisenberg-limited interferometry.}-- Finally, we establish that the system is capable of interferometry with sensitivity at the Heisenberg limit, through the archetypal example of parameter estimation through the phase of a NOON state \cite{pezze,rosetta}.
 Consider initial state (\ref{noon}) with $N=M+P$ odd, and $\phi=0$.
-A new phase $\varphi$ is encoded into the bosons at site 4 through a transformation, $a_4^\dagger \mapsto \exp(i\varphi) a_4^\dagger$ (cf. \cite{santos}).
+A new phase $\varphi$ is encoded into the bosons at site 4 through a transformation, $a_4^\dagger \mapsto \exp(i\varphi) a_4^\dagger$ (cf. \cite{santos,gwylf}).
 This still corresponds to (\ref{noon}), but now with $\phi= P \varphi$, a phenomenon known as {\it phase super-resolution} \cite{mitchell,resch}.
 Again for time interval $t=t_m$, the imbalance between sites 1 and 3 is obtained from (\ref{imb2}) as